');

 About Wilton, AL

-Wilton is a small community in Alabama with a population of 691 residents.
-The median household income is $54,000 per year, which is near the national average.
-The median age in Wilton is 31.1 years.
+Wilton is a small community located in Alabama with a population of 691 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,000 per year, which is 28% below the national median of $75,149.
+The median age of 31.1 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Wilton Ranks in Alabama